BernardMaacaron/ardupilot_wiki/copter/source/docs/tuning-process-instructions.rst

 Initial aircraft tune
 ---------------------

-The first priority when tuning an multirotor aircraft is to establish a stable tune, free of oscillations, that can be used to do further tests.
+The first priority when tuning a multirotor aircraft is to establish a stable tune, free of oscillations, that can be used to do further tests.

 1. Arm the aircraft in STABILIZE
 2. Increase the throttle slowly until the aircraft leaves the ground